 10 Reasons Why the Toddler Years are the Best (& Worst) Years of Your Life as a Parent

 As a new parent, things seem overwhelming.
-You have to change the way that you do EVERYTHING.
+You have to change the way that you do everything.
+EVERYTHING.
 You can no longer just roll out of bed and be ready to leave the house within 20 minutes.
 You no longer can go where you want, when you want.
 You no longer leave the house without a huge bag of stuff for the baby that will include anything that you could possibly ever need while not at home.

 You probably don’t even recognize your life anymore—but in a good way.